furmanp/gitlab-activity-importer/README.md

 export COMMITER_EMAIL=your_email@example.com
 ...
 ```
-3. Run the tool locally whenever you want to sync your activity.
+3. Run the tool binary whenever you want to sync your activity.

 ## Configuration
 This project uses GitHub Actions to automate builds and daily synchronization: